Information for executors and solicitors

 At the start of the administration, we normally ask you to send us a copy of the will plus a schedule of assets and liabilities.
 This helps us to understand if there’s anything that we can help with.

-Payment of a residuary legacy can be done in the same way as a pecuniary legacy (see above), but for more complex gifts such as a property, shares, or a specific item please contact Adrian to discuss in more detail.
+Payment of a residuary legacy can be done in the same way as a pecuniary legacy (see above).
+However, for more complex gifts such as a property, shares, or a specific item, please contact Tom at email@example.com to discuss things in more detail.

 What do I need to know about gifts in wills and tax exemption?